Arrupe Jesuit High School: Curriculum

 Arrupe requires students to earn about two-thirds of the annual cost of their education through a corporate work-study program where students job-share entry-level positions, working five days a month from mid-August to early June.
 Students have 6 academic classes per day, and if they fail to do their homework they have mandatory study hall (7th Period).

 Extracurricular activities

 Athletic teams at Arrupe compete at the 3A level in Colorado High School Activities Association-sanctioned competition.
 Teams are fielded in men's soccer, women's volleyball, men's and women's basketball, women's soccer, baseball, and cross-country.

+In 2023 the first-ever cheer leading program Co-Ed Game Day Cheer, was added to Arrupe.
+Since then, Coach Mandi Lopez has led the team to an undefeated three-peat of state championships making history as the first sport at Arrupe to ever win a state title.